Having Your Say at Meetings

 All questions must be relevant to the work of the particular meeting and only one question per person may be submitted.
 If you are unable to attend the meeting, your question will still be submitted to the meeting on your behalf and a written response will be sent to you.
 Questions cannot be presented to the Planning Control Committee about individual planning applications, only questions on general planning matters are permitted.

-Questions must be submitted in writing or by email by 2pm on the day of the meeting to the Head of Committee Services.
+Questions must be submitted in writing or by email by 5pm on the last working day before the meeting to:

 Provision is made at the beginning of meetings (except quasi-judicial meetings, the Standards Committee and the Planning Control Committee) for the public to present petitions.
 Petitions must be signed by at least 50 people and should be on any issue of local concern for which the Council has responsibility.